Causal Inference and Data Fusion in Econometrics: Preliminaries: Structural Causal Models, Causal Graphs, and Interventions

-(D-separation; \citealp{Pearl1988}) A set $Z$ of nodes is said to block a path $p$ if either \begin{enumerate} \item $p$ contains at least one arrow-emitting node that is in $Z$, \item $p$ contains at least one collision node that is outside $Z$ and has no descendant in $Z$. \end{enumerate} If $Z$ blocks \emph{all} paths from set $X$ to set $Y$, it is said to ``d-separate $X$ and $Y$", and then it can be shown that variables $X$ and $Y$ are independent given $Z$, written $X \independent Y | Z$.\footnote{See \citet{Verma1988}.
+\begin{definition} (D-separation; \citealp{Pearl1988}) A set $Z$ of nodes is said to block a path $p$ if either: (a) $p$ contains at least one arrow-emitting node that is in $Z$, or (b) $p$ contains at least one collision node that is outside $Z$ and has no descendant in $Z$.
+If $Z$ blocks \emph{all} paths from set $X$ to set $Y$, it is said to ``d-separate $X$ and $Y$", and then it can be shown that variables $X$ and $Y$ are independent given $Z$, written as $X \independent Y | Z$.\footnote{See \citet{Verma1988}.
 A path refers to any consecutive sequence of edges in a graph.
 The orientation of edges plays no role.
 If the direction of edges is taken into account, one speaks of a \emph{directed} or \emph{causal path}: $A \rightarrow B \rightarrow C$.} \end{definition}

-Conditional independence licensed by d-separation (\emph{d} stands for ``directional") holds for any distribution $P(v)$ over the variables in the model, which is compatible with the causal assumptions encoded in the graph.
+Conditional independence licensed by d-separation (\emph{d} stands for ``directional") holds for any distribution $P(v)$ over the variables in the model that is compatible with the causal assumptions encoded in the graph.
 Remarkably, this is true \emph{regardless} of the parametrization of the arrows.
 An example is given in Figure \ref{d-separation}, where the path $A \rightarrow D \leftarrow B \rightarrow C$ is blocked by $Z = \{B\}$, since $B$ emits arrows on that path.
 Consequently, we can infer the conditional independencies $A \independent C | B$ and $D \independent C | B$.
-In fact, $A$ and $C$ are independent conditional on the empty set $\{\emptyset\}$ too. $D$ acts as a so-called \emph{collider} node, because of two arrows pointing into it.
-Therefore, according to the second condition of Definition \ref{def_d-separation}, it blocks the path between $A$ and $C$ without any conditioning.
+In fact, $A$ and $C$ are independent conditional on the empty set $\{\emptyset\}$ as well. $D$ acts as a so-called \emph{collider} node in this path, because of two arrows pointing into it.
+Therefore, according to the second condition of Definition \ref{def_d-separation}, the path between $A$ and $C$ is blocked without any conditioning.
 Conversely, when conditioned on, a collider would open up a path that has been previously blocked; thus, $A \not\!\perp\!\!\!\!\perp C | D$.
 The same holds for descendants of colliders such as $E$ in Figure \ref{d-separation}, yielding $A \not\!\perp\!\!\!\!\perp C | E$.